-- Around 5% of applications received by 31 December included evidence that the applicant was a care leaver.
-The remaining 95% of applications were from applicants who did not provide evidence of being a care leaver [Table 5]. - An applicant is considered a care leaver within this publication if they provide evidence of their care leaver status when making an application.
+- Around 7% of applications received by 31 March 2023 included evidence that the applicant was a care leaver.
+The remaining 93% of applications were from applicants who did not provide evidence of being a care leaver [Table 5]. - An applicant is considered a care leaver within this publication if they provide evidence of their care leaver status when making an application.
 An applicant may be a care leaver but choose not to provide evidence of this if they qualify for the benefit under the standard eligibility criteria.
-See the about the data section for more information on care leaver data and the background section for information on the Job Start Payment eligibility criteria.
+See the About the data section for information on care leaver data and the

+Background section for information on the Job Start Payment eligibility criteria.

-Processing Times
+Processing times